-Factor G' for FY 2018-2019 is based on the FY 2018-2019 costs used for completion of the 372 report.
+Factor G' is based on FY 2019-2020 costs used for completion of the 372 report.
 It represents the average cost per recipient for non-institutional state plan services provided to individuals in the ICF/ID program and state centers.